vishal-ramani/UBI-helm-module-example/documentation/README.md

 cp $CURRENT_PATH/../credentials.properties $CURRENT_PATH/ibm-vpc-roks-argocd-ubi/credentials.properties
 ```

-### Step 6: Map the current folder to the Multpass cli-tools VM
+### Step 6: Map the current folder to the Multipass cli-tools VM

 Ensure you started the `Multipass cli-tools VM` before you execute the following command: